There is a long-standing debate over breastfeeding vs formula, and it will probably always be this way.

 I do have an article here on how to save money on baby formula that is definitely worth checking out, but regardless formula is still expensive.

-Not only that, formula stinks!
+Formula literally stinks.
 In the canister, and also mixed with water.

 Don’t worry, your baby won’t mind, but you definitely have to prepare yourself for the smell.